 - wire cutters/strippers

 - lint-free cloth (for cleaning the surface where your LEDs will be mounted)

 - Having a basic voltmeter available is not required but can be helpful if you need to troubleshoot your 12vdc connections.

 - We strongly recommend bench testing your lights BEFORE you mount them to your vehicle.
 While we test every light strip and controller before shipping, bench testing your lights will eliminate the possibility of any problems with the lights or controller before mounting.
 Also,the process of bench testing gives you an opportunity to understand the wiring system without interference of other wires, connectors and cables already on your ride.
 Bench testing takes 10 or 15 minutes.
 It's simple to do and can potentially save you hours of time and frustration down the road.
 Please take our advice.
 Bench test your LEDs and controller before mounting.

 Attaching Boogey Lights® LEDs

-The process of attaching Boogey Lights® to your ride is as follows:
+The process of attaching Boogey Lights® to your vehicle is as follows: